cybersoel/AzureSentinelSIEMLab/README.md

 <br />
 <br />

- - Navigate to [Microsoft Sentinel] and click on [Create Microsoft Sentinel]
+ - Navigate to [Microsoft Sentinel] and click [Create Microsoft Sentinel]
     - *Microsoft Sentinel will serve as our SIEM for visualizing the attack data.*
 <p align="center">
 <br/>